Myth: Market value should be equivocal to the assessed value of the property.

 Myth: An appraisal report is no different than a home inspection.

-Reality: An appraisal does not serve the same purpose as an inspection.
-An appraiser forms an opinion of value in the appraisal process and resulting appraisal report.
 A home inspector determines the condition of the house and its main components and reports these findings.